Not every auto carrier review you find online should be taken as 100% truth — false information is out there.

 Using an auto transport broker is another way to ensure your carrier is legitimate.
 The last thing you want is a vendor that doesn’t have the necessary licensing or has a bad reputation in the industry.

-A reputable broker will complete a background check on every vendor before allowing the vendor to start a shipment bid for their customers.
+A reputable broker will complete a background check on every vendor.
+They do this before allowing the vendor to start a shipment bid for their customers.
 The broker will look at ratings, references, and insurance.
 It will also verify all the information the carrier provides, offering you peace of mind.

 If you’re unsure about the reviews you’re reading online, using a broker can put your mind at ease as you ship your car across the country.